Lorcana Ruby/Sapphire Deck – Sisu on Ice (Set Five)

 A quick note on how Pawpsicle works

 Pawpsicle can be a little bit tricky to use, especially when playing it with Flaversham.
 First of all, Pawpsicle’s card draw effect only happens when it is played.
-Second, in order to use “That’s Recdwood”, you have to activate that ability and then banish the item.
+Second, in order to use “That’s Redwood”, you have to activate that ability and then banish the item.
 You don’t need another card to banish Pawpsicle in order to use this effect, and the healing capability won’t work if you happen to banish Pawpsicle via another effect like Flaversham’s Artificer ability.

 Flaversham makes up the bulk of your draw engine